 So what would happen if we replaced our judgments with curiosity?
 What would that world look like?
 And what would a workplace like that feel like?

-These are all questions that have been on my mind since reflecting on this powerful quote from Walt Whitman by way of Ted Lasso.
+These are all questions that have been on my mind since reflecting on this powerful quote by way of Ted Lasso.
 I have found that I need to check myself all the time to try be more curious rather than judgmental.
 In doing so, I have found that it is amazing how many of my assumptions are actually wrong.
 I’ve also learned that being curious is much more enjoyable, light, and energy-saving than being judgmental.

 The more we learn about something, the more we open ourselves up to different points of view, and the more we question, the more truths and wisdoms we will learn.
 Leaders must continue to pursue truth and wisdom as the world continues its fast pace of change.
 It serves leaders to be curious, to not judge, and to not rely on what has worked in the past.